home-iq/dev-team-stats-tracker/docs/n8n-template-processor.md

-  "greeting": "Hey there John, this is Emma from myhomeIQ!", "greetingJSON": "\"Hey there John, this is Emma from myhomeIQ!\"", "formattedPhone": "+19167927365", "remainingVariables": [],
+  "greeting": "Hey there John, this is Emma from myhomeIQ!", "greetingJSON": "\"Hey there John, this is Emma from myhomeIQ!\"", "formattedPhone": "+19167927365", "formattedTimesByTimezone": "Pacific Standard Time (PST):\n- For Today, we have: 9:30am\n- For Tomorrow, we have: 9:30am\nMountain Standard Time (MST):\n- For Today, we have: 10:30am\n- For Tomorrow, we have: 10:30am\nCentral Standard Time (CST):\n- For Today, we have: 11:30am\n- For Tomorrow, we have: 11:30am\nEastern Standard Time (EST):\n- For Today, we have: 12:30pm\n- For Tomorrow, we have: 12:30pm", "remainingVariables": [],
   "allVariablesReplaced": true
 }